- SCU Home Page

 Professor Emeritus: E. John Finnemore, P.E.

-The Department of Civil Engineering offers graduate programs in the areas of structural engineering and general civil engineering.
-The focus of the educational effort is on modeling, analysis, and practical methods used to design structures and other civil engineering-related infrastructure systems.
-As such, many of the courses offered are beneficial to practicing engineers interested in advancing their knowledge and enhancing their technical skills.
+The Department of Civil Engineering offers graduate programs in the areas of structural engineering, general civil engineering, and construction management.
+The focus of the educational effort is on modeling, analysis, and practical methods used to design and construct structures and other civil engineering-related infrastructure systems.
+As such, many of the courses offered are beneficial to civil and construction engineers and construction managers interested in advancing their knowledge and enhancing their technical skills.

-The civil engineering graduate program at Santa Clara University is designed to accommodate the needs of students interested in advanced study in the areas of structural engineering and general civil engineering.
+The civil engineering graduate program at Santa Clara University is designed to accommodate the needs of students interested in advanced study.
 An individual may pursue the degree of master of science (M.S.) as either a full-time or part-time student through a customized balance of coursework, design projects, and directed research.
 Program participants are also required to supplement their technical work with coursework on project management topics addressed in the graduate engineering core curriculum.

 Master of Science in Civil Engineering

-Applicants who have taken graduate-level courses at other institutions may qualify to transfer a maximum of 9 quarter units of approved credit to their graduate program at Santa Clara University.
+Applicants who have taken graduate-level courses at other institutions may qualify to transfer a maximum of nine quarter units of approved credit to their graduate program at Santa Clara University.